CoSMoSoftware/OBS-studio-webrtc/README.md

 You do NOT depend on any external libwebrtc package one might provide.
 However, compilation of libwebrtc is an under documented process with strong ties to dark magic.
 If you think the compilation of the code from webrtc.org is too difficult, and it makes depending projects NOT easily reproducible, please let Google know, Their bug tracker is there: https://bugs.chromium.org/p/webrtc/issues/list

+Be aware of the [limitations when it comes to H.264 support](https://github.com/CoSMoSoftware/OBS-studio-webrtc/issues/33).

+Be aware that the settings do not apply yet to webrtc streams.
+We are working with the OBS team to make the setting UI better, and will revisit this part later.

 #### do it yourself